plp13/qman/man/qman.1.md

 any of the options in this section, except when discovering or reporting bugs.

 ## Section [capabilities]
-This section allows the user to disable various non-core features:
+This section allows the user to disable various non-essential features of Qman:

 | Option       | Type         | Def. value | Description                       |
 |--------------|--------------|------------|-----------------------------------|